Skip Nav Destination

 Published: 26 August 2011

-... action of insecticides.
+... for the action of insecticides.
 PUGNAc [ O -(2-acetamido-2-deoxy- D -glucopyransylidene)-amino- N -phenylcarbamate] was initially identified as an inhibitor against GH20 β- N -acetyl- D -hexosaminidases.
 So far no crystal structure of PUGNAc in complex with any GH20 β- N -acetyl- D -hexosaminidase has been...

 Includes: Supplementary data